-\paragraph{Number of Clusters.} The merit of sentence encoding and clustering lies in reducing the complexity of the instruction, offering robust and semantic-relevant routing process.
-The number of clusters $K$ in this process could measure such complexity.
-A extremely small $K$ would diminish the difference of various tasks, result in many different tasks to be processed by the same expert.
-This could increase the chance of task conflicts.
-As shown in Table \ref{tbl_num_clusters}, when we cluster the inputs into 4 groups, the resulting model performs poorly on the evaluation tasks.
+The number of clusters $K$ controls the granularity of task specialization.
+A very small $K$ would result in many different tasks to be processed by the same expert, and can increase the chance of task conflicts.
+As shown in Figure \ref{fig_hyper}, when we cluster the inputs into 4 groups, the resulting model performs poorly on the evaluation tasks.
 However, as we increase the number of clusters to 16 and 64, we observe considerable performance gains.
-Nevertheless, too large $K$ introduces unnecessary complexity in the routing process, \eg, a paraphrased instruction gets routed to different experts.
-So we use 64 clusters as the default setting.
+However, a $K$ too large (256) introduces unnecessary complexity to the routing process (\eg, a paraphrased instruction gets routed to different experts).
+So we use 64 clusters by default.